nmhkahn/DNCNN-tensorflow/README.md

 ...
 ```

-Note that, it is safe to record paths as a absolute path.

 3. Very important.
 This code currently only support **gray** scale image, so to train in colorful image, you must tweek model code to input 3-channel inputs.